Plug-in electric vehicle fire: Tesla Model S, 3, X, and Y

 On January 19, 2021, a Tesla Model 3 exploded in an underground residential parking garage in Shanghai on Tuesday, Chinese media reported.
 In July 2021, one of the first 250 issued Model S Plaids spontaneously burst into fire as its owner was driving it.
 In September 2021 alone, there were five fire related incidents involving Tesla's.
 On February 22, 2022, State Farm sued Tesla after another home was destroyed by fire.

-On April 10, 2022, in Nashua, New Hampshire, a brand new Tesla Model S lost control and struck a tree at high speed, igniting the battery pack.
+On April 10, 2022, in Nashua, New Hampshire, a brand-new Tesla Model S lost control and struck a tree at high speed, igniting the battery pack.
 Nashua Fire said, in a social media post, "These electric vehicle fires pose some unique challenges and fire crews were on scene for an extended time to complete extinguishment."
 Six days later, it rekindled at a tow yard.
 According to Deputy Chief Kevin Kerrigan, crews knocked down the flames enough to get close to the vehicle and, using equipment, rolled the vehicle over to access the battery compartment under the car.
 The bottom of the vehicle had a protection plate over the batteries and firefighters worked to remove it while the vehicle continued to burn.
 Once the plate was removed, crews continued to use water and specially rated extinguishers.
 No one was injured in the incident, and the vehicle will continue to be monitored for rekindling.

 On July 22, 2022, Jimmy Lin was driving a Tesla Model X in Taoyuan, Taiwan, and crashed into a traffic island, then the car caught fire.

-Tesla Model S and X NHTSA Probe (2019)
+Tesla Cybertruck

-Related to several reported fires, the National Highway Traffic Safety Administration (NHTSA) opened a probe (Defect Petition DP19-005) on October 24, 2019, into all Tesla Model S and X cars manufactured between 2012 and 2019.
-The defect alleged by the probe regards "High voltage battery fires that are not related to collision or impact damage to the battery pack".
-It requests a wide range of information regarding details on the engineering and production of the specified vehicles as well as any software updates since January 1, 2017 which affect the "charging rate, charging capacity, and thermal management during or after charging."
+At about 3 AM of November 27, 2024, in Piedmont, California, a Tesla Cybertruck crashed into a tree at high speed and caught fire, resulting in three deaths and one survivor.
+After the crash, the four victims can't open the car doors to escaping for their lives, and people outside the car also can't open the doors to rescue them too.
+The parents of one of the deceased victims have filed a lawsuit against Tesla over this issue.